oxabz/xkcd-paper.rs/README.md

 ## Avenue of improvement

 - [ ] Caching the image, so the program can work offline.
 (Note : I'd currently advice to set a fallback wallpaper before calling the program)
+- [ ] Cleaning up the imports
+- [ ] Moving stuff out of the main
+- [ ] Using opengl to avoid the 3 hours runtime